carriestienen/FetchCodingAssessment/README.md

 }
 ```

+Linting and unit testing done using Github actions

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.